Kids who have type 2 diabetes can help themselves stay healthy by taking these three very important steps:

-Many types of medicines are used to treat type 2 diabetes.
-These medicines help people make or use insulin better.
-But sometimes pills still aren't enough to keep blood sugar levels under control.
+Medicine taken by mouth is sometimes used to treat type 2 diabetes.
+This medicines help people make or use insulin better.
+But sometimes medicine taken by mouth still isn't enough to keep blood sugar levels under control.

 Kids with type 2 diabetes might have to take insulin shots.
 No one likes to get shots, but the good news is that kids who eat healthy foods, stay active, and get to a good weight might be able to get their blood sugar levels back down to normal.
 If they do that, they might not even need to take any medicines at all.